-ORS 468.090 requires DEQ (and LRAPA by EQC designation under ORS 468A.135) to investigate complaints which it has cause to believe that any person is violating any rule or standard adopted by the EQC or any permit issued by DEQ (or LRAPA) by causing or permitting air pollution or air contain harford.
-If DEQ (or LRAPA) finds after investigation that such a violation of any rule or standard or of any permit exists, the source is required to eliminate the source or cause of the pollution or contamination which resulted in such violation.
-In case of failure to remedy the violation, DEQ (or LRAPA) is required to commence enforcement proceedings.
+ORS 468.090 requires DEQ to investigate complaints which it has cause to believe that any person is violating any rule or standard adopted by the EQC or any permit issued by DEQ by causing or permitting air pollution or air contamination.
+If DEQ finds after investigation that such a violation of any rule or standard or of any permit exists, the source is required to eliminate the source or cause of the pollution or contamination which resulted in such violation.
+In case of failure to remedy the violation, DEQ is required to commence enforcement proceedings.

-ORS 468.095 gives DEQ (and LRAPA in Lane County by EQC designated under ORS 468A.135) the power to enter upon and inspect, at any reasonable time, any public or private property, premises or place for the purpose of investigating either an actual or suspected source of air pollution or air contamination or to ascertain compliance or noncompliance with any rule, standard, order, or permit.
+ORS 468.095 gives DEQ the power to enter upon and inspect, at any reasonable time, any public or private property, premises or place for the purpose of investigating either an actual or suspected source of air pollution or air contamination or to ascertain compliance or noncompliance with any rule, standard, order, or permit.
 It also gives the EQC access to any pertinent records relating to such property, including but not limited to blueprints, operation and maintenance records and logs, operating rules and procedures.

-ORS 468.100 gives the EQC and LRAPA the authority to institute actions and proceedings for legal and equitable remedies, including injunctive relief, to enforce compliance thereto or to restrain further violations.
+ORS 468.100 gives the EQC the authority to institute actions or proceedings for legal or equitable remedies to enforce compliance thereto or to restrain further violations.